Skip to content

 2. (Optional) In Sims 4 Editor, you can create a new empty environment for easier testing.

-3. In Sims 4 Editor, open the package editor, enable editing, then create a new package in your Mods folder
+3. In Sims 4 Editor, open the package editor, enable editing, then create a new package

 4. Click Import and import both files from step 1, then save